Our customer service will be closed from 11:30 AM on August 27, 2024.

 Privacy Policy – Low Emission Zones Sund & Bælt Holding A/S

-This privacy policy explains how your personal data is processed in connection with the provision of the www.miljoezoner.dk website, the administration of the Low Emission Zones scheme in Denmark and your use of Low Emission Zones customer service.
+This privacy policy explains how Sund & Bælt Holding A/S processes your personal data in connection with the provision of the website www.miljoezoner.dk, the management of the low emission zone regulation in Denmark, and your use of low emission zones customer service.

 1. Data controller